2013–14 Oklahoma City Thunder season: Draft picks

 The Thunder had two first-round picks and one second-round pick entering the draft.
-The Thunder owned one first-round pick entering the 2013 NBA draft lottery.
-The pick originated from the Toronto Raptors before being traded to the Houston Rockets in the Kyle Lowry trade.
-The Rockets then traded the pick to the Thunder in the James Harden trade back in 2012.
-The Thunder ended the night with the twelfth overall pick with only a 2.5% chance into moving into the top three.
-The Thunder also acquired a second-round pick from the Harden trade that ended up as the thirty-second pick, via the Bobcats.
+The Thunder held their original first-round pick that ended up as the 29th pick.
+The 12th pick, which was originally owned by the Toronto Raptors and acquired from the Houston Rockets in 2012 as an exchange for James Harden, was conveyed to the Thunder because it fell within its unprotected 4th-to-14th range following the NBA draft lottery.
+Toronto had a 2.5% chance to retain the pick and move into the top three.
+The Thunder also acquired a second-round pick originally owned by the Charlotte Bobcats from the Harden trade that ended up as the 32nd pick.
 The Thunder traded their 2013 second-round pick in the Robert Vaden trade back in 2011.

-On draft night, the Thunder traded the draft rights to Archie Goodwin, the twenty-ninth pick, and cash considerations to the Golden State Warriors in exchange for the draft rights to Andre Roberson, the twenty-sixth pick.
+On draft night, the Thunder traded the draft rights to Archie Goodwin, the 29th pick, and cash considerations to the Golden State Warriors in exchange for the draft rights to Andre Roberson, the 26th pick.
 The Thunder also traded for the draft rights to Grant Jerrett, the 40th pick, from the Portland Trail Blazers in exchange for cash considerations.

 The Thunder ended 2013 NBA draft night with Pittsburgh center Steven Adams, Colorado guard Andre Roberson, FC Barcelona guard Alex Abrines and Arizona forward Grant Jerrett.

 Kevin Martin was signed-and-traded to the Minnesota Timberwolves.